Professor Ross Garnaut

 Ross Garnaut is an economist whose career has been built around the analysis of and practice of policy connected to development, economic policy and international relations in Australia, Asia and the Pacific.
 He has held senior roles in universities, business, government and other Australian and international institutions.

-He is Vice-Chancellor’s Fellow and Professorial Fellow in Economics at The University of Melbourne.
-He is also Distinguished Professor of Economics at The Australian National University.
+He is Professorial Research Fellow in Economics at The University of Melbourne.
 In December 2009, Ross was awarded the degree of Doctor of Letters, honoris causa, from the Australian National University.

 Ross was Chairman of the Papua New Guinea Sustainable Development Program Limited from 2002 to 2012 and its nominee Director to Ok Tedi Mining Limited 2002 to 2013 (Chairman 2011-2013).
 He was Chairman of Lihir Gold Limited from 1995 to 2010.